 But I also had a blog that I just started.
 It took about 6 months for me to really get into blogging (and how it saved me), and from there it was a slippery slope downhill into this maniacal, thrillable fast-paced world of travel blogging.
-A crucial stepping stone in becoming a successful travel blogger came in the form of Travel Blog Success, an amazing resource for bloggers who are starting out and would like to know more about the possibility of making travel a full time job.
+A crucial stepping stone in becoming a successful travel blogger came in the form of Super Star Blogging, an amazing resource for bloggers who are starting out and would like to know more about the possibility of making travel a full time job.

 In those short 5 years I have taken this little blog and turned it into my full-time job.
 Travel blogging has opened more doors for me than I ever could have imagined.

 It has also taught me some incredible life lessons and helped me grow as a person in ways I could have never imagined.
 The majority of those lessons have been positive ones, but man, some of them SUCKED.
 Ultimately, as long as you grow, I suppose we have to look on the brightside, right?
 Right??

 Here are 5 lessons I’ve learned over the course of 5 years of travel blogging, the good, the bad and the ugly.
 Enjoy!